 Self-care is an extremely important component of wedding planning, and life, that many often let slip through the cracks.
 Don’t.
 Here are some self-care tasks that shouldn’t take a backseat to wedding planning, no matter how overwhelmed you might feel.

 Many brides go on crazy (and dangerous) crash diets and miss hitting important nutritional marks.
-Others barely have time to scarf down fast food, let alone prepare and cook healthy and nutritious meals.
-Nutrition is essential to your wellbeing and provides much needed energy to cross that finish line (your wedding day.)
-Consider consulting a nutritionist or ensuring you hit the targeted food group and portion sizes in a balanced, regardless of what life and wedding planning throws your way.
-Try meal prepping, or a convenient, healthy meal delivery service to help you stay on track.
+Others barely have time to scarf down fast food, let alone prepare and cook healthy meals.
+Nutrition is essential to your wellbeing and provides much-needed energy to cross that finish line (your wedding day).
+Consider consulting a nutritionist or ensuring that you hit the targeted food group and portion sizes in a balanced diet, regardless of what life and wedding planning throws your way.
+Try meal prepping or a convenient, healthy meal delivery service to help you stay on track.

 Quality Time with Friends and Family